Mbed-TLS/mbedtls-test/fuzzing/README.md

 ## Setup

 The tools for fuzzing mbed TLS are provided as a Docker image.
-The `fuzz_infra` image has the required fuzzing tools installed, while the second image (tagged `mbedtls-fuzzing-tmp` by default) sets up the various builds of mbed TLS and compiles the fuzzing targets. `./build.sh` builds both images.
+The `fuzz_infra` image has the required fuzzing tools installed.
+The `mbedtls_builder` image can compile Mbed TLS and the fuzz targets.
+The `mbedtls_fuzzer` image can run the fuzzers themselves.

+The `./build.sh` script builds all the images and runs the builder image.
+It pulls in the Mbed TLS sources and the source for the fuzzer targets.
+The resulting executables are exported from the Docker image.

-The mbed TLS source is pulled in from the `srcs/mbedtls_a` directory.
+The Mbed TLS source is pulled in from (by default) the `srcs/mbedtls_a` directory.
 A good way to set this up is by creating a git worktree as follows.
 (Note that any branch can only be checked out once.
 Also note that this is a rather new feature of git, available since 2.6.0.)

 ```
 cd /path/to/mbedtls-git-repository